Kaushal-2371/Kaushal-2371/README.md

 ## 👋 Hi there!

-Data Analyst skilled in Python, SQL, and Power BI, focused on turning raw data into actionable insights.
+If you know someone with Data Analyts skills with Python, SQL, and Power BI, focused on turning raw data into meritable insights.
+Then that guy could be me.

 Built ML and NLP projects on real-world datasets, including chatbot systems and research-based work.
 I also leverage AI and prompt engineering to automate workflows and improve efficiency.